AmanRajSharma001/S-W-Project-ProjectAnime-Recommendations-/README.md

 It helps showcase few clips of the same anime.

-Move info regarding the same is either provided below or you can check out "More Info" button or "click the image" to get to know about it better.
+More info regarding the same is either provided below or you can check out "More Info" button or "click the image" to get to know about it better.